alduraibi/dotfiles/README.md

 ## stowd
 Script to easily symlink configs using stow.
 - Create folder for an app and include all its configs as they appear from your home directory (or root).
-  - Will usually look like: `app_name/.config/app_name/config`
+  - Will usually look like:
+    - home: `app_name/.config/app_name/config`
-  - for root: `etc/app_name/config`
+    - root: `etc/app_name/config`
-- Edit `stowd.yaml` to include configs to add or remove
+- Edit `stowd.ini` to include configs to add or remove
 - Run `python stowd.py`
   - Will get prompted for password for root configs